benbalter/benbalter.github.com/_posts/2020-02-05-blocking-vs-muting.md

 GitHub has historically taken a different approach to user blocking and user muting than most other platforms, and can do so due to its unique structure and purpose.
 That's not to say that such an approach is without its complications, but I think the end result has allowed for a [largely federated moderation system](https://ben.balter.com/2020/01/17/ten-lessons-learned-fostering-a-community-of-communities-on-github/#6-let-communities-opt-in-to-self-governance), where both contributors are protected and maintainrs can (and want to) keep conversations productive.

-It's definately not the right approach for all platforms, but wanted to share a bit more about how I think about user-to-user protections on GitHub.
+It's definately not the right approach for all platforms, but I wanted to share a bit more about how I think about user-to-user protections on GitHub.

----

 [^1]: The ear plugs might work if everyone in the town wore them, thus nullifying the effects of the megaphone, but that's unlikely to happen (and isn't efficient in terms of allocating the externality).